Aranteksupport/Aranteksupport.inzzii.com/index.md

 <p><br></p>

 <div id= "Welcome"></div>
-## Welcome to your free trial
+## Welcome to inzzii

-Welcome to Inzzii POS free trial guided setup!
+Welcome to the inzzii POS app documentation site!
-If you’ve already registered for your Inzzii POS trial, then you’re ready to get started.
+If you’ve already registered for your Inzzii POS app, then you’re ready to get started and skipp this part.
 If not please take the following steps;

 * [Download the inzzii POS App](/docs/Chapter20.md)
 * [Create Account with a Corporate Email](/docs/Chapter21.md)